 There are no right or wrong answers to these questions; they are merely examples of the kinds of issues we explore in making a decision.

-When necessary, we will arrange for site visits as well as financial and external reviews.
-(External reviews are strictly confidential and conducted by local leaders and/or experts in the field.)
+When necessary, we will arrange for site visits as well as financial and external reviews (external reviews are strictly confidential and conducted by local leaders and/or experts in the field, and where appropriate by local youth).

-Use plain language – would your grandmother understand it?
+Use plain language and explain complex concepts – would a high school student understand it?

 Support your rationale – make use of statistics, surveys, and research